 The bad cop, who was choking a man and then punched his female co-worker in the face, kept his job.
 It wasn't until he choked another officer at a district station house that he was forced to retire.
 He was already under investigation for punching another officer while he was off-duty at a local bar.

 In May of 2014, Kwiatkowski and two other officers were indicted for civil rights violations against four black teenagers, just days before the statute of limitations was due to expire.
 One of the teens was also the son of a Buffalo police officer.
 He was convicted in 2018 and sentenced to 4 months in prison.
-Unlike Horne, however, Kwiatkowski kept his pension.
+Unlike Horne, however, Kwiatkowski is still receiving his pension.

 Imagine if just one of the officers who stood around watching Eric Garner's or George Floyd's lives being taken had the courage Horne had.